About the recent YouTube Content ID Abuse Issues

 I fully believe that a more transparent ecosystem will benefit all players in the space – from preventing platforms from falling prey to malicious actors to better protecting the rights of the rights holders, ensuring their IP is protected and managed correctly.

-Audrey marshall
+audrey marshall

 A comment on the recent YouTube Content ID Abuse Issues is brought to you by Thematic Co-Founder & COO Audrey Marshall